chrisjsewell/chrisjsewell.github.io/ipypublish/index.md

 }
 ```

-label is optional
+- label is optional

 ### Captions in a Markdown cell

 Especially for long captions, it would be prefered that they can be viewed and edited in a notebook Markdown cell, rather than hidden in the metadata.
-This can be achieved using the default latex template:
+This can be achieved using the default ipypublish converters:

 If a **markdown input** or **latex output** cell has the metadata tag: